stevana/coverage-guided-pbt/README-unprocessed.md

 ### After 2015

 Having covered what had happened before Dan's post, let's have a look at what has happened in the ten years since his post.

-First off, it's worth noting that at some point he added an update to his
+First off, it's worth noting that at some point Dan added an update to his post:
-post:

 > "Update: Dmitry Vyukov's Go-fuzz, which looks like it was started a month
 > after this post was written, uses the approach from the proof of concept in